akyoto/q/README.md

 * No classes or methods: There is just a) data and b) functions that can operate on data
 * No name shadowing, names never change their meaning
 * No side effects when importing a package
+* No backwards compatibility (we use a rather unique method to ensure everything works)
 * Fast compilation (a couple milliseconds should suffice for most programs)
 * Small binaries (a "Hello World" program produces a 247-byte binary)
+* High performance (should compete with C and Rust)
 * Linting embedded into the build process (detects common mistakes and suggests solutions)
 * Testing embedded into the language ("q test")
 * Formatting tools included ("q format")